rhdtownsend/gyre/doc/source/user-guide/advanced-usage/tidal-forcing.rst

-Although the sums appearing in eqn. (:eq:`e:tidal-pot`) are formally infinite, the terms with large :math:`\ell` and/or :math:`|k|` typically produce a negligible resoponse. :program:`gyre_tides` offers a couple of approaches for truncating the sums by dropping these terms.
+Although the sums appearing in eqn. (:eq:`e:tidal-pot`) are formally infinite, the terms with large :math:`\ell` and/or :math:`|k|` typically produce a negligible response. :program:`gyre_tides` offers a couple of approaches for truncating the sums by dropping these terms.
 The simplest is to set limits on the maximum values of the indices, through the :nml_n:`l_max`, :nml_n:`k_min` and :nml_n:`k_max` parameters of the